20-minute listen

 03:56 – The trend towards incentivizing self-disclosure goes hand-in-hand with the growing difficulty of uncovering misconduct.

-Domestic and international fraud has become more difficult to uncover and investigate.
+Domestic and international fraud has become more challenging to uncover and investigate.
 The new Safe Harbor Policy and its considerable incentives for self-disclosure reflect today’s reality that the government is leaning on acquiring companies to assist them in uncovering misconduct.

 11:58 & 14:24 – Conducting comprehensive and risk-based due diligence.